-To agree to the creation of a Member Working Group.
+To agree to the creation of a Member Working Group drawing from the Members of the Audit and Accounts Committee and substitutes.

 125. FORWARD AGENDA PLAN

 The Committee received its forward agenda plan.
 The Committee noted the following amendments and updates.